infused-kim/fish-refresh-prompt-on-cmd/README.md

 This plugin will help us display a minimal prompt immediately, render the full prompt in the background, and then refresh the prompt once the background process finishes.
 But your prompt will appear nearly instantly and you will be able to start typing the next command right away.

 It was created by [@acomagu](https://github.com/acomagu/fish-async-prompt), but it required a few changes to make it compatible with this plugin.
-Therefore, for now [you must use my fork which you can find here](https://github.com/infused-kim/fish-async-prompt/).
+Therefore, for now [you must use my fork which you can find here](https://github.com/infused-kim/fish-async-prompt/) until [PR #86](https://github.com/acomagu/fish-async-prompt/pull/86) is merged.

 You can install it with [fisher](https://github.com/jorgebucaran/fisher):